 5. Pour wine/beef broth over your spinach and meat concoction and let the spinach wilt down.

 6. Add in your parmesan and blend together.

 7. Pour beaten eggs over the whole shebang, stir until eggs are cooked.
 Serve with a little extra grated parmesan or spinach for garnish.

 8. Enjoy the ugliest dish ever!

-5 days a week, I start my day off with an enormous green smoothie — and at least one day a week I hear something about it:
+5 days a week, I always start my day with this amazon green powder smoothie– and at least one day a week I hear something about it:

 “What the heck is that?”

 “What’s in that?” or the ever so tasteful “That looks gross.”